 2023 Conference

-The SCoTENS annual conference has become one of the highlights of our calendar, and we are delighted to announce that the 2023 conference will take place on Thursday 19 and Friday 20 October in the Lough Erne Resort in Fermanagh.
-In this special year, the 20th anniversary of the establishment of SCoTENS, our conference will be a celebratory one, and inputs will follow a slightly different format than those at previous conferences.
+The SCoTENS annual conference has become one of the highlights of our calendar, and we were delighted to hold this years event on Thursday 19 and Friday 20 October in the Lough Erne Resort in Fermanagh.
+In this special year, the 20th anniversary of the establishment of SCoTENS, our conference was a celebratory one, and inputs followed a slightly different format than those at previous conferences.

 Read More